-My eldest brother, so brave, so sternly resolute, and yet so softly loving, was sacrificed on Thy altar.
-The youngest one - so dear, so young - he too followed him into the flames; and now here am I, Oh Mother!
-Bound to Thy sacrificial Pillar!
+My eldest brother-so brave, so sternly resolute, and yet so softly loving-was sacrificed on Thy altar.
+The youngest one-so dear, so young-he too followed him into the flames; and now here am I, Oh Mother! bound to Thy sacrificial Pillar!
 What of these!
 Had we been seven instead of only three brothers, I would have sacrificed them all-in Thy cause!

 Thy cause is Holy!
-Thy cause I believed to be the cause of God!
-And in serving it I knew I served the Lord!
+Thy cause I believed to be the cause of God! and in serving it I knew I served the Lord!

 Thirty crores are Her children!
 Those amongst them who, possessed of this Divine rage, die in Her cause shall ever live!
-And our family tree, Oh sister!
-Thus uprooted, shall strike its root deep bloom immortally.
+And our family tree, Oh sister! thus up-rooted, shall strike its roots deep and bloom immortally.

-And what even if it does not bloom and like all other mortal things withers and gets mixed up with the dust of oblivion!
-We have fulfilled our pledges and striven suppressing self to secure the Triumph of Good over Evil.
+paint il beil causo esi l'e IV eved And what even if it does not bloom and like all other mortal things withers and gets mixed up with the dust of oblivion!
+We have fulfilled our pledges & striven suppressing self to secure the Triumph of Good over Evil.
 To us that is enough, sacrifice is success.

-Whatever it pleased the Lord to bestow on us have we consecrated to Thee today!
-And if ever it pleases Him to bestow on us aught else, that too would certainly be laid at Thy feet alone!
+Whatever it pleased the Lord to bestow on us have we consecrated to Thee to-day! and if ever it pleases Him to bestow on us aught else, that too would certainly be laid at Thy feet alone!

 Scanning thus Thy thoughts, discriminating thus, continue, dear Vahini, to uphold the traditions of our family and stand faithfully by the cause.
-The divine Uma practicing severe austerities in the snow-clad Himalayas: the girls of Chittoor, with young smiles playing on their lips, mounting blazing flames-these are Thy ideals!
-Thou art a hero's better half!
-Be Thy life as supremely heroic as to prove that radiant courage and spirit's strength which the weaker sex of Hind displayed are not yet dimmed or diminished.
+The divine Uma practising severe austerities in the snow-clad Himalayas: the girls of Chittoor, with young smiles playing on their lips, mounting blazing flames-These are Thy ideals!
+Thou art a hero's better half! be Thy life as supremely heroic as to prove that radiant courage and spirit's strength which the weaker sex of Hind displayed, are not yet dimmed or diminished.